Back to Bits & Bobs

 the toolbar icon, and the same for making a new tune within an

 existing file.
-When you save your new file it will ask you for a
+Not until you save your new file will it ask you

-title and where you want to save it.
-It also has an option to give
+for a title and where you want to save it.
+It also has an option

-it a "Convivial name" (you don't have to), which was an option in
+to give it a "Convivial name" (you don't have to), which was an

-You can import a some or all of the contents of a file, or a
+You can import a file, some or all of the contents of a file, or

-single tune by copying it to the Windows clipboard, opening a new
+a single tune by copying it to the Windows clipboard, making a new

-file or an existing file in ABCexplorer, and going to the "Import"
+file or opening an existing file in ABCexplorer, and going to the

-One way to download a whole file is to open the relevant file in your browser and "copy & paste" either the entire contents, or individual tunes, straight into a "New file" within your ABC program.
+One way to download a whole file is to open the relevant file in your browser and "copy & paste" either the entire contents, or individual tunes, straight into your ABC program as a "New file".
 However, be aware that some ABC programs if done this way will download only the tunes and strip out the "file headers", which may contain important formatting or contextual information.
 A better way is to have the browser download it for you, with the file headers intact.
-In Firefox for example you need to open the relevant file in the browser, either right-click or open the File menu drop-down box in the menu bar, click Save Page As to open the dialogue box.
-When you have downloaded the file make sure the file extension is changed to .abc rather than .txt.
+In Firefox and Edge for example you need to open the relevant file in the browser, either right-click or open the File menu drop-down box in the menu bar, click Save Page As to open the dialogue box.
+When you have downloaded the file and opened it in ABCexplorer make sure to "save as" with the file extension changed to .abc rather than .txt.
 You will now be able to open it from within your ABC program.

 Single click on a tune title to select it.
 The ABC for the tune is now in the edit pane and the dots are in the display pane.
+Sometimes for some reason it refuses to open in the display pane and you have to select it again.
 The tune can now be played via the midi pane if you wish.
 Alternatively, double-clicking a title in the explorer pane immediately plays the tune, shows the ABC and displays the dots.

 You can't edit the tune until you press the "Edit" button in the